github/codeql/docs/codeql/codeql-language-guides/basic-query-for-java-code.rst

       import java

-      from IfStmt ifstmt, Block block
+      from IfStmt ifstmt, BlockStmt block
       where ifstmt.getThen() = block and
         block.getNumStmt() = 0
       select ifstmt, "This 'if' statement is redundant."